Edinburgh in Autumn: 30 Things to Do this Fall

 This article has links to products and services we love, which we may make commission from.

 Edinburgh in autumn is a lovely time to visit.
-Crowds disperse after the madness of the August Festival Fringe and leaves turn from lush green to warm yellows, oranges and striking red which is a stunning contrast against white skies and grey historic buildings.
+Crowds disperse after the madness of the August Festival Fringe, and leaves turn from lush green to warm yellows, oranges, and striking red, a stunning contrast against white skies and grey historic buildings.

-By the end of September there is a fresh sting in the morning air and spooky season kicks in mid-October.
+By the end of September, there is a fresh sting in the morning air and the spooky season kicks in mid-October.
 We truly adore fall in Edinburgh!

-Our guide, things to do in autumn in Edinburgh, includes what to expect weather wise, autumn packing list, popular activities, what seasonal food to enjoy from restaurant menus, the best events in September and October, photo spots showing off Edinburgh’s nature and decor, and the loveliest of day trips where you can see the best foliage Scotland has to offer during autumn.
+Our guide, things to do in autumn in Edinburgh, includes what to expect weather-wise, a suggested packing list, popular activities, seasonal food to enjoy from restaurant menus, the best events in September and October, photo spots showing off Edinburgh’s nature and decor, and the loveliest of day trips where you can see the best foliage Scotland has to offer during autumn.

 Note: We don’t tend to use the term ‘fall’ in Scotland, referring to it as autumn instead.